 Middleton earned his J.D. from the UALR William H. Bowen School of Law, graduating magna cum laude in 2016.
 While at Bowen, Middleton was a Bowen Scholar, was selected to serve as a Dean’s Fellow and served as Justice of Phi Alpha Delta Law Fraternity, International.
 Middleton was also an Associate Editor for the UALR Law Review and published two abstracts in the Arkansas Real Estate Review.
-Middleton was also awarded the John N. Stern Scholars Fund Scholarship.
+Middleton was also awarded the John N. Stern Scholars Fund Scholarship and received a Top Paper awarded for earning the highest grade in multiple courses, including Civil Procedure II, Property II, Decedent’s Estates, and Intellectual Property.

 Prior to attending law school, Middleton graduated with a Bachelor of Science in Chemical Engineering from the University of Arkansas and worked for a top 10 Fortune 500 company at a crude oil refinery.
 While at the University of Arkansas, Middleton served on the Board of the University’s chapter of the American Institute of Chemical Engineers.